BrianWangila/phase-0-html-riyadh-blog-lab/README.md

 ## Learning Goals

-- Create an HTML structure for an existing mockup
+- Create an HTML structure for an existing mockup.

 ## Introduction